day8/re-frame/docs/WIP/README.md

 So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled, debuggable, auditable, mockable, plugable way.

-#### Then what happens, Grandpa?
+#### Then what happens?

-That 3rd domino just changed the world and, very often, that involves **changing the app's state**.
+So, that 3rd domino just changed the world and, very often, that involves **changing the app's state**.

-You'll soon see that re-frame `app state` is held in one place - think of it like you would an in-memory, central database for the app.
+re-frame `app state` is held in one place - think of it like you would an in-memory, central database for the app.

-While the domino cascade 1-2-3 represents the event handling process, it is not the end of the overall story - it is the first chapter.
-When domino 3 changes `app state` it triggers another chapter, involving the 4-5-6 domino cascade.
+When domino 3 changes `app state`, it triggers the next part of the cascade involving dominoes 4-5-6.

 #### The view formula

 The 4-5-6 domino cascade implements the formula made famous by Facebook's ground-breaking React library:
 `v = f(s)`.
 A view `v` is a function `f` of the app state `s`.

-Said another way: there are functions `f` which compute what DOM nodes, `v`, which should be displayed to the user when the application is in a given state, `s`.
+Or, said another way, there are functions `f` which compute what DOM nodes, `v`, should be displayed to the user when the application is in a given app state, `s`.

 **Over time**, when `s` changes, `f` will be called again to compute new `v`, forever keeping `v` up to date with the current `s`.

-In our case, it is domino 3 which changes `s`, the application state, and, in response, dominoes 4-5-6 are about re-running `f` to compute the new `v` shown to the user.
+Now, in our case, it is domino 3 which change `s`, the application state, and, in response, dominoes 4-5-6 are about re-running `f` to compute the new `v` shown to the user.

-Except, of course, it is more subtle than that.
-There is no single `f` to run.
+Except, of course, there's nuance.
+For instance, there's no single `f` to run.
 There may be many functions which collectively build the overall DOM, and only part of `s` may change at any one time, so only part of the `v` (DOM) need be re-computed and updated.
 And some parts of `v` might not